Gnar-Software/gocardless_woocom_openbanking_gateway/readme.txt

 * Optimise payer conversion: Frictionless authorisation and no need to enter card details.
 * Save admin time: Spend less time chasing down late or failed payments.

+= What currencies can I sell in =

+Currently, Instant Bank Pay is only available in GBP and EURO.

 = What countries can I sell to? =

 Currently, Instant Bank Pay is available for your customers based in the UK, and Germany.
 As a merchant, you can access the feature if you're based in the UK, US, EEA, and Australia.